Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Stage 7: Award and Decision

 After the evidentiary hearing concludes and the record closes, the arbitrator panel deliberates and issues a written decision.
 For three-arbitrator panels, the decision is based on a majority vote.
+Under FINRA Rule 12904(d), the panel should endeavor to render the award within 30 business days after the record closes.

 Factors That Affect Your Securities Arbitration Timeline